OscarBackman92/pp5-fitness-tracker/README.md

 The application should now be running on [http://localhost:3000](http://localhost:3000).

-## Project Structure
+## Usage

-- `src/components/`: React components
-- `src/services/`: API service functions
-- `src/styles/`: CSS files for styling

-Key components:
-- `App.js`: Main component with routing
+- Visit the homepage to learn about the app's features
+- Register for a new account or log in with existing credentials
-- `Dashboard.js`: User's dashboard with workout summary
+- Use the dashboard to view your workout summary
-- `WorkoutList.js`: Displays list of workouts
+- Navigate to the workout list to see all your logged workouts
-- `WorkoutDetails.js`: Shows details of a specific workout
-- `LogWorkout.js`: Form for logging a new workout
-- `EditWorkout.js`: Form for editing an existing workout
+- Add new workouts, edit existing ones, or delete workouts as needed

 ## API Integration